OpenBSD

 CDROM/DVD, ISO9660: CDROM/DVD; NTFS; EXT2FS;

-FAT MSDOS file systems; NFS file system), and type "mpg"
+FAT MSDOS file systems; NFS file system), and then type

-in /mybin directory; it creates a playlist in /tmp from
+"2") in /mybin directory; it creates a playlist in

-also /mnt3 and /mnt4 directories.
-With such a unique mounting ability,
+There are also /mnt3 and /mnt4 directories.
+With such a unique mounting

-this floppy can also be used as an installation tool for notebooks with
+ability, this floppy can also be used as an installation tool for notebooks

-broken CDROMs - even very old notebooks have USB ports but they often
+with broken CDROMs - even very old notebooks have USB ports but they

-appear without a functional or with a broken CDROM drive.
-How to install
+often appear without a functional or with a broken CDROM drive.
+How

-a system to such a notebook?
-OpenBSD installation floppy does not support
+to install a system to such a notebook?
+OpenBSD installation floppy

-NTFS or EXT2FS filesystems, so 1FCD-OpBSD is the best solution to copy
+does not support NTFS or EXT2FS filesystems, so 1FCD-OpBSD is the best

 Do not use newfs, disklabel